jtghph/PojavTracking/README.md

 - Might ask some members in discord to help improve this bugtracking.

 # Problems
-- Old versions of forge does'nt install
+- Old versions of forge doesn't install
 - Crashing on several phones
 - Overheating Simulator
 - Lag (for 3gb ram devices and below)
 - Can't play 21w10a (and new snapshots)
+- Whitening (for github builds)